 Legislation: Implementation of the Hydroelectric Settlement would require legislation.
-Proposed state legislation is included in the draft Hydroelectric Settlement.
+Proposed state legislation is included in the Hydroelectric Settlement.
 The parties are developing a proposal for Federal legislation to recommend to the Administration and Congress.
-Under the proposed Federal legislation, the four dams would continue to operate under annual Federal Energy Regulatory Commission licenses; in the event of an affirmative determination, the legislation would authorize the decommissioning and removal process in the Hydroelectric Settlement.
+Under the proposed Federal legislation, operation of the four dams would continue under FERC annual licenses; in the event of an affirmative determination, the legislation would authorize the decommissioning and removal process in the Hydroelectric Settlement.
 In the event of a negative determination or if the Hydroelectric Settlement terminates, PacifiCorp would return to the FERC relicensing process.
 Another provision of the proposed legislation would provide liability protection for PacifiCorp from the effects of removing a dam after it had been transferred to the Dam Removal Entity.